 - Laptop Computer with wireless capability (no more than 2 yrs old):

-- External Backup hard drive (1TB or larger)
+- External Backup hard drive (500 GB or larger, Optional)

 - Thumb Drive (16 GB or higher)